Downsizing of Star Formation Measured from the Clustered Infrared Background Correlated with Quasars: The Clustered Infrared Background

 We use the package emcee \citep{fore13} to perform a Markov Chain Monte Carlo sampling of the Gaussian likelihood function defined using the covariance matrices of the radially binned data in order to understand the posterior distribution of the fit parameters.
 The marginalized constraints on the parameters for each redshift bin are presented in Table~\ref{bestfit} using the 50$^{th}$ percentile plus and minus the 84$^{th}$ and 16$^{th}$ percentiles, respectively.
 Reduced $\chi^2$ values are also reported and range from 1.2 - 4.2 depending on the redshift bin.
 In many redshift bins, the cause of the poor $\chi^2_{red}$ is due to the first three data points that are contained within the PSF FWHM.
 Calculated using only data points outside of the PSF FWHM, the $\chi^2_{red}$ values range between 0.7-2.6 and are recorded in Table~\ref{bestfit}.
 There are other factors contributing to the $\chi^2_{red}$ calculated outside the PSF FWHM still indicating a poor fit.
-Our phenomenological model with its many assumptions fails in some ways.
+The available data are challenging to fit with this phenomenological model and its many assumptions.
 For example, it is often the case that the transition region from the one-halo to two-halo term is not fit well.
-Furthermore, we use a single temperature modified blackbody to fit the average SED of the dusty galaxies, when the physics is likely more complicated.
+With respect to the DSFG SED, we use a single temperature modified blackbody to fit the average SED of the dusty galaxies, when the physics is likely more complicated.
 This model assumes optically thin dust, while studies have shown high redshift dusty galaxies have optically thick dust (\citealt{riec13}; \citealt{huan14}; \citealt{su17}).
+Furthermore, the SEDs of DSFGs typically peak around 100 $\micron$ (\citealt{taka03}; \citealt{case14}), meaning that our data points lie on the Rayleigh-Jeans tail of the spectrum until $z\sim1.5$.
+Since our data mostly sample the Rayleigh-Jeans tail of the SED, we do not have strong constraints on the dust temperature.
+We thus impose the priors described above on dust temperature and the cosmic star formation rate density.
 Nonetheless, as we have carefully estimated the covariance in the data (Section~\ref{covsec}) we argue that the errors presented in Table~\ref{bestfit} are representative of the statistical error and, as we show in Section~\ref{quasartests}, are large enough to characterize systematic uncertainties in the model as we allow model assumptions to vary.